Stroke symptoms usually develop suddenly and without warning, or they may occur on and off for a day or two.

 The second type of stroke is "hemorrhagic," and occurs when a blood vessel in the brain breaks, causing bleeding in the brain.
 These strokes generally need to be treated in intensive care and may require surgery.

 A ministroke, or "transient ischemic attack," is caused when blood to the brain is temporarily disrupted.
 Symptoms, the same as for major strokes, last for only an hour or so, then vanish.

 Recognizing and treating TIAs immediately can reduce your risk of a major stroke.
 “Call 911 or go immediately to a hospital because it can signal that a full-blown stroke is imminent — maybe just hours away.
 It’s unpredictable,” says Koroshetz.

 Treatment might include blood thinners to combat clotting, surgery to clear a blocked artery or treatment plans for underlying disorders, such as high blood pressure, high cholesterol, heart disease and diabetes.

-Strokes are the third leading cause of death in the United States — according to 2010 National Vital Statistics — and a major cause of long-term disability, so knowing the symptoms is important.
+Strokes are the fourth-leading cause of death in the United States — according to the Centers for Disease Control and Prevention — and a major cause of long-term disability, so knowing the symptoms is important.